Before the Bell: What every Canadian investor needs to know today

 For the greenback, the morning's economic releases include a revision to third-quarter gross domestic product.
 Most economists expect a modest upward revision to the initial estimate of 3 per cent annual growth.
 RBC is projecting a revised reading of 3.4 per cent.

-The U.S. dollar index was lower ahead of the North American open.
+The U.S. dollar index started lower but turned positive as the North American open neared.
 The index is on track for its worst month since July and its worth year since 2003, according to Reuters.

 In other currencies, Britain's pound rose against the U.S. dollar on news that a Brexit exit agreement could be close.
 As well, bitcoin continued its startling run, smashing through the $10,000 level on the Bitstamp exchange.
 The cryptocurrency has risen more than elevenfold since the beginning of 2017.